netbot-tamu/MFG/README.md

 Dependencies
 ------------
 Below is a list of all dependencies required, and links to relevant information such as downloads.
+There are also instructions for installing the required packages on a Ubuntu system, specifically, but which should also work on most Debian-based systems.
 * Qt5: http://qt-project.org/
    ```
    sudo apt-get install qt5-default